-Koalas are one of the world's most beloved species.
-Once commonly found across the state, Koala populations in NSW are now in free fall.
-In the 1930's koala pelts from Bega in southern NSW were exported to Europe.
-Habitat loss has meant that this population numbers just 100.
-We need to take urgent action to ensure future generations will be able to see wild koalas in NSW.
+Koalas are one of the world's most beloved species yet their populations in eastern Australia are in free fall.
+Around Bega in southern NSW there used to be so many koalas that pelts were exported to Europe.
+Now there are less than 100.
+We urgently need to take action to ensure our kids and grandkids will be able to see wild koalas in NSW.